JonnhyAxe/rxPerfectMatch/README.md

 Now go to http://localhost:8081/ and the app should load.

 All javascrip (under the folder node_mdules) and java dependencies are resolved and no additional steps is required.
-You can refer to the file `"C:\<PATH_TO_GIT>\av9--fx-hubav9--fx-hub\com.natixis.etrading.fxhub.mhub.nextgen\vue\README.md"`, to just resolve Javascript dependencies.
+You can refer to the file `"C:\<PATH_TO_GIT>\...\vue\README.md"`, to just resolve Javascript dependencies.

 ## Fast feedback with webpack-dev-server
 ---
 The webpack-dev-server, which will update and build every change through all the parts of the JavaScript build-chain, is pre-configured in Vue.js out-of-the-box!
-So the only thing needed to get fast feedback development-cycle is to cd into `"C:\<PATH_TO_GIT>\av9--fx-hubav9--fx-hub\com.natixis.etrading.fxhub.mhub.nextgen\vue"` and run:
+So the only thing needed to get fast feedback development-cycle is to cd into `"C:\<PATH_TO_GIT>\.....\vue"` and run:

 ```
 npm run dev